seknewna/seknewna.github.io/README.md

 * March 2020 - November 2020: **Statistician/Economist consultant, Department of Studies and Forecasting of the Ministry of Finance and Budget, Chad.**

-Engaged in the elaboration of
+I contributed to the elaboration of
-the International Aid data analysis, the Annual Performance Project Report (PAP in French), and the Medium Term Expenditure Framework (MTEF)
+  - the International Aid data analysis,
+  - the Annual Performance Project Report (PAP in French), and
+  - the Medium Term Expenditure Framework (MTEF)